Discover Baltimore’s Changing Skyline

 (Image 5) The Sun Iron Building and the News-American Building (both destroyed in the 1904 Fire) exemplified mid-19th century changes in architecture.
 Used strictly for commercial purposes, these structures were built on a much larger scale than residential Baltimore.

 Location.
 39° 17.374′ N, 76° 36.751′ W. Marker is in Baltimore, Maryland.
 Marker is at the intersection of East Baltimore Street and South Calvert Street on East Baltimore Street.
+The marker is located on the southwest corner.
 Touch for map.
-The marker is located on the southwest corner.
 Marker is in this post office area: Baltimore MD 21202, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Alex Brown Investment Banking Company (here, next to this marker); Alex.
 Brown & Sons Company Building (a few steps from this marker); Continental Trust Building (within shouting distance of this marker); The Munsey Building (within shouting distance of this marker); The Lovely Lane Meeting House (about 300 feet away, measured in a direct line); The Equitable Building (about 300 feet away); The Battle Monument (about 400 feet away); a different marker also named The Battle Monument (about 400 feet away).
 Touch for a list and map of all markers in Baltimore.